Download This Bill in Microsoft Word format

 SECTION 14.
 Section 59-152-90 of the 1976 Code is amended to read:

 "Section 59-152-90.
 (A) A local partnership's grant may be funded annually by the First Steps School to Readiness Board of Trustees and must be contingent on the General Assembly's appropriation of funds to use for offering grants.

 (B) To obtain a grant, a

-County First Steps partnership or developing partnership shall submit an application to the Office of First Steps in a format specified by the First Steps to School Readiness Board.
+County First Steps partnership or developing partnership must qualify by meeting the grant requirements established pursuant to subsection (C).
+A First Steps Partnership shall submit an application to the Office of First Steps agency in a format specified by the First Steps to School Readiness Board.
 The application shall include , as appropriate to the level of grant applied for, the level of funding requested, a description of needs of children and families; assets and resources available; and the proposed strategies to address needs as they relate to the goals of South Carolina First Steps to School Readiness.

 (B) To receive a Level One development of the collaborative effort, needs assessment, and strategic planning grant, the County First Steps Partnership must meet the criteria established by the First Steps to School Readiness Board including, but not limited to, total population covered by the partnership and quality of any pre-exiting needs assessment and/or strategic plans for that geographic area.

 (C) To receive a Level Two implementation/management grant for First Steps to School Readiness, a County First Steps Partnership must have completed a needs assessment and review by the First Steps to School Readiness Board and develop a comprehensive, long-range plan to provide high quality early childhood development and education services.
 The plan must identify the needs of children and their families in the local area; assets and resources available; explain how supports and services are to be organized and delivered; establish measurable objectives and interim goals for meeting the local and state goals for First Steps; and an evaluation plan.